Just nu!

-"Just nu!" (/sv/; "Right now!") was the entry in the Eurovision Song Contest 1980, performed in Swedish by Tomas Ledin.
+"Just nu!" (/sv/; "Right now!") is a song written and performed by Tomas Ledin.
+It in the Eurovision Song Contest 1980 after winning Melodifestivalen 1980.

 The song talks about a man tired of the monotonous life in the city, in that moment he wants to live his life, he wants to feel the air in his lungs and perhaps to travel to Paris.

 The song was performed 8th on the night, following 's Bamses Venner with "Tænker altid på dig" and preceding 's Paola with "Cinéma".
 At the close of voting, it had received 47 points, placing 10th in a field of 19.

 It was succeeded as Swedish representative at the 1981 contest by Björn Skifs with "Fångad i en dröm".

 During the performance the cable was accidentally unplugged from Tomas Ledin's microphone.
 He managed to plug it just before the start of the second verse.